lzap/foreman-tracer/README.md

 Note that some classes are filtered out for visibility (e.g. Logger etc).
 Also only sources from /usr/share/foreman* are taken into account (all the rest like rubygems and other dependencies are ignored from all tracing).

+The script accepts second parameter which is "trace" if you don't provide it.
+Therefore this:

+    foreman-tracer

+is identical to this:

+    foreman-tracer rails trace

+#### Exceptions

+All exceptions are traced with `EXCEPTION` prefix so they can be easily searched.
+Ruby source filepath and line is also added to the output.

 ### Top method calls